-The purpose of an airborne infection isolation room (AII) is to contain the infectious disease so that it does not spread to healthcare workers, other patients and the community.
+The purpose of an airborne infection isolation room (AII) is to contain and minimise the risk of airborne infection transmission of respiratory viruses so that it does not spread to healthcare workers, other patients, and the community.

 An AII room draws airflow in, keeps contaminates in, and exhausts to outdoors.
 Key room control parameters are Negative Airflow and Pressure Differential (Pa) which depends on: